 Traditional marketing reaches your audience via channels such as newspapers, television, billboards and direct mail.

 New media marketing uses the tools of the Internet to deliver your message.
 Twitter and Facebook are now old in digital marketing years.
-Meerkat and Periscope are at the forefront of the live-streaming video trend.
+Periscope has come and gone in the live-streaming video trend.

 Yes, the tools and technology keep changing, but marketing strategy does not.

-So trends are important – you want to be aware of new ways to reach your target audience and what will appeal to them – but you don’t need to dwell on it regularly.
+So trends are important – you want to be aware of new ways to reach your target audience and what will appeal to them – but you don’t need to dwell on it.
 Just because the new technology is interesting, it may not be relevant to your business.